Universal Great Brotherhood

-The Universal Brotherhood is a cultural, non governmental, non religious, non profit, non sectarian organization.
+The Universal Brotherhood is a cultural, non governmental, non religious, non profit, sectarian organization.
 This organization was founded in Caracas, Venezuela by Serge Raynaud de la Ferriere and registered with the United Nations DPI (Department of Public Informatiyon) in 1949 in Algiers, Africa.
 The Universal Brotherhood was given special accreditation for 2000 by the NGO branch of the United Nations Department of Economic and Social Affairs.
 According to that department, special consultative status is granted to NGOs which have a special competence in, and are concerned specifically with, only a few of the fields of activity covered by the ECOSOC.